 A general term used for a variety of conditions in which a person is born with a reproductive or sexual anatomy that doesn't seem to fit the typical definitions of female or male.
 For example, a person may at birth appear physically female on the outside, but have typically male anatomy internally.
-Two-Spirit:

-A term used by some First Nations and Métis people to describe from a cultural perspective people who are known in mainstream as LGBTQ+.

 Glossary of Terms

 "Trans and homo, it's not the same.
 There is a homo trans, like I could be a gay trans man, attracted to a man.
 And there is a trans man who is straight, like me.
 So it's not right to mix homo and trans.
 Not all the trans are homo."

 - Omar

-Sexual Orientation:
+Two Spirit: